kfsfuebuiwdhudvwjh67/harry-potter-gen-z/book_1/chapter_1.md

 "Cantcha fix it, Dumbledore?"

-"Yeah, but no. Scars come in handy.
+"Yeah, but nah.
+Scars are lowkey useful.
 I have one on my knee that is totes a map of the London Underground.
-Well - gimme, Hagrid - let's get this over with."
+Well - gimme, Hagrid - let's just yeet this and move on."

-Dumbledore took Harry in his arms and turned toward the Dursley's house.
+Dumbledore took Harry in his arms and turned toward the Dursley's ugly af house.

 "Could I - could I say bye to him, sir?" asked Hagrid.
-He bent his great, shaggy head over Harry and gave him what must have been a very scratchy, whiskery kiss.
-Then, suddenly, Hagrid let out a noise like a wounded pupper.
+He leaned down with his big fluffy head and gave Harry this mega scratchy, beardy kiss.
+Then, out of nowhere, Hagrid let out a noise like a wounded pupper fr.

 "STFU" hissed Prof McG, "you'll wake the normies!"